 In connection with our 2018 spin-off (the "Spin-Off") from Wyndham Worldwide, now known as Travel + Leisure Co., we entered into a number of agreements with Travel + Leisure that govern our ongoing relationship with Travel + Leisure.
 Our success depends, in part, on the maintenance of our ongoing relationship with Travel + Leisure, Travel + Leisure's performance of its obligations under these agreements and continued strategic focus on sales of vacation ownership interests, including Travel + Leisure's maintenance of the quality of products and services it sells under the "Wyndham" trademark and certain other trademarks and intellectual property that we license to Travel + Leisure.
 Under the License, Development and Noncompetition Agreement, Travel + Leisure pays us significant royalties and other fees based on the volume of Travel + Leisure's sales of vacation ownership interests and other vacation products and services.
-If Travel + Leisure is unable to compete effectively for sales of vacation ownership interests, our royalty fees under such agreement could be adversely impacted.
-If we are unable to maintain a good relationship with Travel + Leisure, or if Travel + Leisure does not perform its obligations under these agreements, fails to maintain the quality of the products and services it sells under the "Wyndham" trademark and certain other trademarks or fails to pay such royalties, our earnings could decrease.
+If Travel + Leisure is unable to compete effectively for sales of vacation ownership interests, our royalty fees under such agreement, fails to maintain the quality of the products and services it sells under the "Wyndham" trademark and certain other trademarks or fails to pay such royalties, our earnings could decrease.